mvayngrib/cf-parity-mainnet/README.md

 Specifically at this point we need to get all transactions for a specific address.
 In the future we may need other queries.

 We had no choice but to repeat the work of reading ALL the blocks again.
 We run a separate container and talk an Ethereum node, running in a separate container, via its JSON-RPC.
 As we read the blocks we index them into a leveldb database.
-We also defined REST API to query this index, and for that we are running nginx container.
-We also proxy all the rest of JSON-RPC calls from this REST API into an Ethereum node.
+We also defined REST API to query this indexand proxy all the rest of JSON-RPC calls into an Ethereum node, so it is a superset of normal Ethereum JSON-RPC interface.
 It takes about 3 hours (in the Ethereum state as of September 2018) to load this index.

 ## Cloudformation Stack for Ethereum Parity Node